nazar-art/movie-theatre-app/README.md

 UserService - Manages registered users

 register, remove, getById, getUserByEmail, getUsersByName, getBookedTickets EventService - Manages events (movie shows).
-Event contains only basic information, like name, base price for tickets, rating (high, mid, low).
+Event contains only basic information, like name, base ticketPrice for tickets, rating (high, mid, low).
 Event can be presented on several dates and several times within each day.
 For each dateTime an Event will be presented only in single auditorium.

 create, remove, getByName, getAll getForDateRange(from, to) - returns events for specified date range (OPTIONAL)